google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 4. Type O blood

-Rh-positive blood types are those during which the Rh antigen is present, like O-positive (which is the commonest blood group within the world), A-positive, B-positive, and AB-positive.
+Rh-positive blood types are those in which the Rh antigen is present, like O-positive (the commonest blood group worldwide), A-positive, B-positive, and AB-positive.
 Rh-unenthusiastic blood types are those in which the Rh antigen is absent, such as A-negative and O-negative.

-These two systems can settle on differences in our red blood cells by comparing their surface antigens: proteins, carbohydrates, glycoproteins, and glycolipids.
+These two systems can determine differences in our red blood cells by comparing their surface antigens, which include proteins, carbohydrates, glycoproteins, and glycolipids.

 The ABO blood type shows if the red blood cells have A and B antigens.
 The Rh blood type shows if red blood cells have the D antigen on their surface.